Bake a Shredded Chicken Enchilada Casserole in 3 Easy Steps

 Did you make too much meat?

 If you weren't able to use all of the meat mixture in your enchiladas, why not assemble some nachos out of the leftovers?
 These are easy to put together, and they are great as an appetizer or a full meal, depending on how much meat you have leftover.

 Here's how I created the nachos in the photograph.
-Feel free use this as a guideline, and make your own substitutions according to taste.
+Feel free to use this as a guide, and make your own substitutions according to taste.
 The possibilities are limitless.

 I started with two pounds of chicken, which I slow cooked with water and a packet of taco seasoning rather than a jar of salsa.
 The chicken, along with black beans and rice, was layered over tortilla chips spread out on a plate.
 Next, shredded cheddar was sprinkled over everything.
 Then came a generous dose of Frank's Red Hot Sauce.
 Finally, diced tomatoes, jalapenos, sour cream, and guacamole topped off the nachos.